YangLin404/lora_weather_station/demo/weather_station/ttn/src/msf4j/install/CONFIG.md

 | **elasticsearch.port** | the port which elasticsearch is listening. | 9300 |

 ## Postgresql
+This configurations is used by postgresql database.
+Leave it empty if you are using elasticsearch.

 | Config | Description | Default |
 |---|---|---|